Schwerin Castle: Ghost of Petermännchen

-The palace's ghost Petermännchen ("little Peterman") is said to roam the halls of the Schweriner Schloss.
-This invisible little creature is said to be no more than a few feet high, and is often depicted in clothes from the 17th century, something resembling a cavalier.
+The ghost Petermännchen ("little Peterman") is said to roam the halls of the Schweriner Schloss.
+This invisible little creature is said to be no more than a few feet high and is often depicted in clothes from the 17th century, something resembling a cavalier.
 Other legends describe him as a long-bearded blacksmith, night watchman, or prankster to those who would seek to harm or steal from the castle.